awsdocs/amazon-vpc-user-guide/doc_source/verify-vpc-endpoint-service-dns-name.md

 1. Choose **Verify**\.

    If the DNS settings are not correctly updated, the domain will display a status of **failed** on the **Details** tab\.
-If this happens, complete the steps on the troubleshooting page at [Troubleshooting Common Private DNS Domain Verification Problems](domain-verification-problems.md)\.
+If this happens, complete the steps on the troubleshooting page at [Troubleshooting common private DNS domain verification problems](domain-verification-problems.md)\.

 ------
 #### [ AWS CLI ]